-Budgeted cost: £ 181,725
+Budgeted cost: £150,222

 Activity Evidence that supports this approach Challenge number(s) addressed Embed escalating support strategy for non-attendance with short term reviews to allow intervention to be amended if needed.
 The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
-1 Develop processes to ensure Successful parental engagement 1 consistent practice across the does show a moderate impact 2 inclusion team (using family based on extensive evidence and 5 support workers) to identify specific barriers, robust target includes more intensive programmes for families in crisis.
-6 setting, mentoring and review for There are higher impacts for vulnerable learners. students with low prior attainment.
-Research suggests £82,140 (x FSW) £50,344 (Attendance) disadvantaged children regress during holidays due to level of formal activity they participate in.
+1 Develop processes to ensure consistent practice across the inclusion team (using family support workers) to identify specific barriers, robust target setting, mentoring and review for vulnerable learners.
+Successful parental engagement does show a moderate impact based on extensive evidence and includes more intensive programmes for families in crisis.
+There are higher impacts for students with low prior attainment.
+Research suggests disadvantaged children regress during holidays due to level of formal activity they participate in.
+1 2 5 6

 Parental engagement Toolkit Strand Education Endowment Foundation EEF Embed an aspirational and ambitious culture where students can and do develop socially, emotionally, physically and academically.
-Arts participation and extending school time both show a moderate impact and can have a positive impact on many aspects of the curriculum Arts participation & Extending school time Toolkit Strand Education Endowment Foundation EEF 4 6 Ensure all students are thoroughly prepared for their next steps, which are aspirational, to increase the numbers of students in sustained education/training. £49,241 (PLS & FAD + Careers budget All students need high-quality career guidance to make informed decisions about their future; this ensures social mobility.
+Arts participation and extending school time both show a moderate impact and can have a positive impact on many aspects of the curriculum Arts participation & Extending school time Toolkit Strand Education Endowment Foundation EEF 4 6 Ensure all students are thoroughly prepared for their next steps, which are aspirational, to increase the numbers of students in sustained education/training.
+All students need high-quality career guidance to make informed decisions about their future; this ensures social mobility.
 Disadvantaged students who lack significant social capital or home support to draw upon may have the most to gain from the guidance provided.
 A four-year evaluation of the introduction of the Gatsby benchmarks showed a positive impact on students' career readiness and GCSE attainment.
 Gatsby.org.uk 2 4

-Total budgeted cost: £ 567,137
+Total budgeted cost: £703,834